fabian12943/Frog-and-Friends/README.md

 any current gamepad.
 Navigating the menus is equally possible with a gamepad.

 ## Installation
-The game can be downloaded under "Releases" as a Windows or macOS application and can be launched with a simple double-click.
+The game can be downloaded in the section [Releases](https://github.com/fabian12943/Frog-and-Friends/releases) as a Windows or macOS application and can be launched with a simple double-click.

 Alternatively, the latest version of the game can be played online via the following link: https://fabian12943.itch.io/frog-friends